federicoambrosino/web-site/_posts/2020-03-02-poincare-section-clicker-toy.md

 </figure>

-That green loop in the middle was itself part of a nonlinear resonance, with winding number 5.
-When zoomed in, the red loops looked like they have winding number 5, and the blue loops like they have winding number 8.
-But when you zoom out, you realize that the red trajectory actually has to go around 25=5×5 times before it gets back on any curve, and the blue trajectory has to go around 40=5×8 times!
+That green loop in the middle was itself part of a nonlinear resonance, with order 5.
+When zoomed in, the red loops looked like they have order 5, and the blue loops like they have order 8.
+But when you zoom out, you see all red loops are part of the same orbit.
+That orbit has to visit each of the 25=5×5 loops once before returning to the first loop.
+Similarly, the blue trajectory has to visit 40=5×8 islands before returning to the first one!

 The fact that you can find islands around islands (around islands...) is a hallmark of fractal behavior.

-If you click around, you find that these are islands of order in a sea of chaos:
+If you click around, you find that these are islands of regularity in a sea of chaos:

 <figure class="half">
 <a href="{{ site.url }}/images/frac3.png"><img src="{{ site.url }}/images/frac3.png" /></a>